Akashh141/FullStack-Blog-App-with-Admin-Dashboard/readme.md

 ## <a name="introduction">🤖 Introduction</a>

-Welcome to the MERN blog platform with a dynamic dashboard!
+Welcome to the Fullstack blog platform with a dynamic dashboard!
 Seamlessly blending MongoDB, Express.js, React, and Node.js, the project offers a powerful suite of features for creating, managing, and sharing content.
 With user authentication, intuitive CRUD operations, and a sleek dashboard interface, it's your all-in-one solution for modern web publishing.

 ## <a name="tech-stack">⚙️ Tech Stack</a>